Bigger than life. Flashy. Flawed. Cagey, corrupt, capricious.

 In something bordering on a dare, she strips in front of him and continues to work, calmly seated behind a desk.
 He takes his clothes off, can’t hide his attraction (in humorous moments we adore as she remarks on his perky response to her nakedness), and ultimately, Peggy makes her point.
 Sexist Stan puts his clothes back on, and presumably they’ll get on with their tasks.
 At the very least, the aforementioned ass will know who he’s dealing with.

 Don, falling into alcoholism

-Joan and Roger, a glimpse into the past
+Joan, Roger, the past

 We have an ironic glimpse into Don and Roger’s meeting years before – Don is a very effective salesman in a luxury fur boutique, as Roger is picking out a mink stole for Joan, then his mistress.

 Don’s youthful ambition and persistence ultimately lands him a job with Sterling Cooper, though Roger has no recollection of actually making the offer.
 He was drunk.

 We also see Roger and Joan during their steamy affair at that time.
 Christina Hendricks is spectacular in these brief moments of flashback – impossibly beautiful, and wildly sexy.
 Oh, how can we help but feel sorry for her character chained to that twit of a husband, and what we sense to be a very lackluster marital bed!

 Is there any doubt that we see ourselves in fictional characters?
 Especially in our flawed heroes?